apache/arrow/docs/source/format/IPC.rst

 Data components in the stream and file formats are represented as encapsulated *messages* consisting of:

+* A 32-bit continuation indicator (0xFFFFFFFF).
+This allows flatbuffer bytes to begin on an 8-byte boundary.
+This was added as of release 0.15.0.
 * A length prefix indicating the metadata size
 * The message metadata as a `Flatbuffer`_
 * Padding bytes to an 8-byte boundary